 WriterAccess hires writers to produce a huge range of different materials, these include articles, banner ads, blog posts, brochures, newsletters, presentations, press releases, product descriptions, video scripts and white papers.

-A crucial thing to note is that Writer Access only accepts writers in the United States.
 You will require a PayPal account to get paid, and payments are made every two weeks.

 Getting Started with WriterAccess

 Signing up to WriterAccess is free.
 Instead of charging for a membership, WriterAccess divides up the money charged to its clients – with 70% going to the writer, and 30% going to WriterAccess.